MicrosoftDocs/azure-stack-docs/AKS-Hybrid/container-security.md

 [!INCLUDE [applies-to-azure stack-hci-and-windows-server-skus](includes/aks-hci-applies-to-skus/aks-hybrid-applies-to-azure-stack-hci-windows-server-sku.md)]

-This article describes some of the ways you can secure containers and avoid introducing security vulnerabilities in AKS hybrid. *Containers* are an effective way to package and deploy applications.
-They provide operational and security benefits because applications and services are separated within an environment.
+This article describes various methods for securing the containers that you use to package and deploy applications and avoid introducing security vulnerabilities in AKS hybrid.
+AKS hybrid supports hybrid deployment options for Azure Kubernetes Service (AKS).

+Containers provide operational and security benefits because applications and services are separated within an environment.
 Containers also help to reduce the effects of system-wide failures because of their abstraction, which ensures uptime and prevents attacks that could compromise applications or services.
 AKS hybrid supports hybrid deployment options for Azure Kubernetes Service (AKS).

 Containers typically run on an abstracted layer on top of the host operating system, and the abstraction offers some barrier of separation and the opportunity to apply a layered defense model.

 You can also set up continuous container security by securing the container pipeline, the application, and the container deployment environment.
 Examples for implementing container security are described in this topic.

 ## Secure the images

-Ensure that images are hosted on a secure and trusted registry to prevent unauthorized access.
-The images should have a TLS certificate with a trusted root CA, and the registry should use Role Based Access Control (RBAC) with strong authentication.
+To prevent unauthorized access, host the images on a secure and trusted registry.
+The images should have a TLS certificate with a trusted root CA, and the registry should use role-based access control (RBAC) with strong authentication.
 You should include an image scanning solution when designing CI/CD for the container build and delivery.
 The image scanning solution helps identify Common Vulnerabilities and Exposures (CVEs) and ensures that exploitable images are not deployed without remediation.

-## Hardening the host environment
+## Harden the host environment

 An important aspect of container security is the need to harden the security of the systems that your containers are running on, and the way they act during runtime.
 Container security should focus on the entire stack, including your host and the daemons.
 You should remove services from the host that are non-critical, and you should not deploy non-compliant containers in the environment.
 By doing this, access to the host can only occur through the containers and control would be centralized to the container daemon, removing the host from the attack surface.
 These steps are especially helpful when you use proxy servers to access your containers, which could accidentally bypass your container security controls.

 ## Limit container resources